B.S.N. Degree Online for the Registered Nurse

 Who do I talk to?

 Ask for the director of nursing or public health agency administrator.
-Make an appointment and meet with person and be prepared with clear request, questions and information.
+Make an appointment and meet with person and be prepared to make a clear request, ask and answer questions, and provide basic information regarding the experience.

 What do I say and what do I ask them?